My Tiny Maltese Guidebook

 Maltese Babies MUST eat

 Even more so with tinies .
 Maltese are toy dogs and all toy dogs can have problems with sugar dropping by not eating.
 Your baby MUST EAT to keep the sugar level up.
-If he or she is homesick or has a stomach ache, it is up to you the pet parent to make sure they get sugar.
+If he or she is homesick or has a stomach ache, it is up to you the pet parent to make sure they get their meal consumed and they get their sugar intake.
 You do this by giving a pea to a nickel sized amount of Nutri-Cal or mixing light Karo Syrup into some water.
-It’s always safe to have it on hand in case you need it.
-Give it by dabbing a small amount in the side of their mouth so they have to lick it off their gums.)
+NEVER have a tiny in the home without the proper supplies such as nutrical, honey, 1 cc syringes and purified water.
+Give it by dabbing a small amount in the side of their mouth so they have to lick it off their gums.
 That is for energy, for food I will give a very picky eater Gerber Chicken with Chicken Gravy.
-I try to get 6 CC's about 4-5 times daily in a tiny puppy that is not eating their hard food interchangine with nutrical that should be given 3 times daily.
-I will also try organic plain yogurt with pure cane sugar to taste in it.
-Also Karo Syrup is good mixed in a little cottage cheese is also good option for picky eaters or stubborn babies that are in a rutt of not wanting to eat their kibble.
+I try to get 6 CC's about 4-5 times daily in a tiny puppy that is NOT EATING their hard food interchanging with nutrical that should be given 3 times daily.
+I will also try organic plain yogurt (flavored will cause digestive disruption - must have no sweetness in it other than what is naturally occurring).
+Also a small amount of Karo Syrup is good mixed in a little cottage cheese is also good option for picky eaters or stubborn babies that are in a rutt of not wanting to eat their kibble.
 If all else fails, make sure your baby sees a experienced tinies vet, not a vet without tinies experience your better off handling yourself than to take to a regular vet that takes ordinary steps on typical dog care, not the right move on these tinies.
 Tinies can go downhill VERY FAST if sick, so always take quick action against not eating enough.

 The Tiny Dog Shuffle